Code-Institute-Submissions/ExploreNepal/README.md

   - Initially I loaded carousel images to my index.html file using img tag, once I noticed issue above then I used css background property to upload the images which solved issue but I have noticed another issue agian as image height seen too small, I have then added new class of carouselImageSlider to all columns which had images and set height on style.css which then solved entire issue.

+## Testing

+#### Testing documentation can be found on seperate file - [CLICK HERE TO VIEW ](TEST.md)

+## Deployment

+### GitHub Pages

+The project was deployed to GitHub Pages using the following steps...

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+4. Under "Source", click the dropdown called "None" and select "Master Branch".
+5. The page will automatically refresh and the website is now deployed.
+6. Scroll back down to the GitHub Pages section to retrive the link to the deployed website.

 ## Credits
 - Thanks to True Coder for [youtube video](https://www.youtube.com/watch?v=rpujWVkmiPE) on Contact form, this video inspire me to create the unique contact form rather than just normal form, I have also taken some concept and also took some code while styling my contact form.
 - Thanks to zFunx Web Developement for [youtube video](https://www.youtube.com/watch?v=R7OcJyL_rbw) on Responsive Circle using CSS, I have taken some code from this video and modified as per my requirement.